 If applying by mail, follow the instructions on the Patient Registration Form and submit the completed form alongside a valid government-issued ID and a passport-style photo to the CCC

-According to Chapter 369 of the Massachusetts General Laws, a person diagnosed with any of the following medical conditions may qualify for medical marijuana treatment:
+According to Chapter 369 of the Massachusetts General Laws, a person diagnosed with any of the following medical conditions may qualify for medical marijuana treatment in 2024:

 A person diagnosed with a qualifying medical condition may register with the state's medical marijuana program as a medical marijuana patient.
 Registered medical marijuana patients and caregivers in Massachusetts can legally purchase cannabis products from registered medical marijuana treatment centers for medical use.